kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 1. `go lint` and `go vet` both pass
 1. All unit tests pass (with `-race` flag)
 1. Dockerfile builds (this requires all dependencies in the vendor folder)
+1. All integration tests pass.

 Perform the same set of tests after merging master into the branch.

 #### Master Branch

+##### Tests

+The master branch will run all the same tests that pull requests do as well as the complete set of framework tests.

 ##### Pushes